drytoastman/scorekeeperfrontend/docs/install.md

     * The installer may foward you to websites to install Java 8 and/or Docker-Toolbox if they are not present already
     * This version has to run a virtual machine which takes about 60 seconds to startup the first time after logging in

-## Installing on 64bit Linux, OS X
+## Installing on 64bit Linux or Mac OS X
 There is no installer at this point so you need to do a few things manually
 1. Verify that the above requirements for Docker and Java based on your OS distribution
     * For Docker see the Community Edition at <https://docs.docker.com/engine/installation/>